We behold the love of God to humans in the Divine plan for our redemption. It is revealed in the gift of God’s beloved Son to the world.

 The mystery of God in the flesh

-It is God in Christ and divinity in humanity.
-Christ bowed down in unparalleled humility, that in His exaltation to the throne of God, He might also exalt those who believe in Him, and to be with Him upon His throne.
+It is God in Christ and Divinity in humanity.
+Christ bowed down in humility, that in His exaltation to the throne of God, He might also exalt those who believe in Him, and to be with Him upon His throne.

 Thus all who look upon Jesus in faith will be healed in Him.
 Moreover, they will be made whole without wounds and bruises that sin has made.